nicholasturner1/nicholasturner1.github.io/pages/weekly_question.md

 **Q: How did you build a strong morning routine?**

 I haven't always been good about this!
 Instead, I'm someone who cares a lot about being able to bring focus to the things that I care about and at a certain point I found that I'd feel guilty or embarrassed when I let this tendency allow chores and boring tasks to pile up.
 This ruined the focus.

-I find that people undervalue explicitly not caring about things that don't matter, but neglecting things that actually matter is obviously a huge problem too.
+While highlighting the things that matter is good, neglecting things that actually matter can obviously be a huge problem.
 Setting up a routine is my negotiation with myself for when I do things without the laser focus and when I can turn the laser on.
 I guess you could also think of this as tuning the laser to what obstacles I need to remove before getting to what I want, but it's a bit less structured than that; the things I often do after the routine aren't my favorite, and I don't always hit every item on the list.
 I also include some "laser focus" tasks in the routine when there's a task that's only amenable to being done in small pieces.
 Still, I think the major motivation of doing this at all is trying to achieve focus outside of the routine.

 This is probably also a situation where I've unconsciously picked up queues from my parents.
 My dad has always had a strong morning routine.
 When we're on vacation he'll often get up hours before everyone else and myseriously move mountains without saying a word.
 I get up much later, but I can sometimes roughly mimick this effect with extremely late risers now.